DiegelD/CarND-PID-Controller/README.md

 }
 ```

 The optimization update is done after an Epoch of training.
 The Epochs as chosen in respect of the program runs and are tuned with the parameter 'EpochLength_ =375' .
 Here is a conflict between specialization and generalization of the update.
 Means the longer the length the more of the track is considered in the "training".
-To track the results and the method Error is calculated as Root Means Sequard Error over each Epoch and gets accumulated over the hole track.
-The Program runs to reach a full track run is saved here 'Runs_in_Track = 1500'. *important* Epoch Length have to fit into Runs_in_Track without modulo.
+To track the results and the method error is calculated as Root Means Sequard Error (RMSE) over each Epoch and gets accumulated over the hole track.
+With the parameter 'Runs_in_Track = 1500' the length of the track is saved in the software. *important* Epoch Length have to fit into Runs_in_Track without modulo.

-In the end it updates the steering:

-`steering_angle = Kp * p_err  + Ki * i_err + Kd * d_err`

 ### Results
 The results show an overall improvement of the RMSE.
 Anyhow the Error is strongly oscillating.
-Probably because the 'Runs_in_Track = 1500’ a not exactly covering one track round, so that the track parts are always changing and with it are not 1:1 comparable.
+A first investigation have given the clarity that 'Runs_in_Track = 1500’ a not exactly covering one track round, so that the track parts are always changing and with this are not 1:1 comparable.
 Furthermore, a steady increase of the Kd & Kp values can be seen.
 The changes in the Ki values are so marginal that they can’t be seen in this plot.

 <figure>
  <img src="./img/Outcome.jpg" width="830" alt="data amout plot" />